msle237-lees/0003-Python_Researcher/README.md

-# 0004-File_Manager
+# 0003 - Python Researcher
-A file manager written in Python to automate the organization and backup procedures on my NAS.
+This script uses the google search library to search for any inputed query with an inputed number of results sorted by documents and content